joyalvincent02/joyalvincent02/README.md

 # Hi, I’m Joyal Vincent 👋

 I’m a final-year IT student at QUT who enjoys building full-stack apps that actually do something useful!
 Whether that’s helping a business run smoother, automating a task, or just making a cleaner user experience.
-I like working on both the frontend and backend, and I'm always learning keen to learn new things 😊
+I like working on both the frontend and backend, and I'm always keen to learn new things 😊

 ---